 private support for your internal/customer projects ... custom extensions and distributions ... versioned snapshots for indefinite support ... scalability guidance for your apps and Ajax/Comet projects ... development services from 1 day to full product delivery

-The development of new web protocols such as SPDY and HTTP 2.0 raised the need of protocol negotiation within a Transport Layer Security (TLS) handshake.
+The development of new web protocols such as SPDY and HTTP/2 raised the need of protocol negotiation within a Transport Layer Security (TLS) handshake.
 Two protocol negotiation solutions have been proposed: an older one, called NPN (see ???) and a newer one, called ALPN (Application Layer Protocol Negotiation) RFC7301 has been defined to accomplish this.

 The Jetty project provides an implementation of the TLS extension for ALPN for OpenJDK 7 and OpenJDK 8.
 ALPN allows the application layer to negotiate which protocol to use over the secure connection.

 Any protocol can be negotiated by ALPN within a TLS connection.
-The protocols that are most commonly negotiated are SPDY (for browsers that support it) and, currently in an experimental way, HTTP 2.0.
-The ALPN implementation is therefore not SPDY-specific in any way.
+The protocols that are most commonly negotiated are HTTP/2 (for browsers that support it) and, historically, SPDY.
+The ALPN implementation is therefore not HTTP/2 or SPDY specific in any way.
 Jetty's ALPN implementation, although hosted under the umbrella of the Jetty project, is independent of Jetty (the Servlet Container); you can use the ALPN implementation in any other Java network server.

 To enable ALPN support, start the JVM as follows: